neuronsimulator/nrn/docs/courses/intro_to_gui.rst

 .. code::
     python

-    from neuron import h. gui
+    from neuron import h, gui

 4.
     **Get a CellBuilder**